rajington/aws-lambda-zombie-workshop/README.md

 	```
 	All the function really does, is immediately return (using the [new callback parameter](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html#nodejs-prog-model-handler-callback)) with a hard-coded JSON response.
 The JSON follows the format that Alexa expects, with the mandatory version number and what to actually say.

-5. For the **Role**, select the "basic execution role" option or choose an exisitng basic_execution_role if one exists.
+5. For the **Role**, select the "basic execution role" option or choose an existing basic_execution_role if one exists.
 On the pop-up page asking you to confirm the creation of that role, click **Allow** through that.
 This role simply allows you to push events to CloudWatch Logs from Lambda.

 6. Leave all other options as default on the Lambda creation page and click **Next**.